apostrophecms/a3-onboarding-project/README.md

   </p>
 </div>

-This repository is a companion to the [A3 web development tutorials](https://v3.docs.apostrophecms.org/tutorials/introduction.html) available on our documentation site.
+This repository is a companion to the [A3 web development tutorials](https://v3.docs.apostrophecms.org/tutorials/introduction.html).
 The series aims to offer a strong foundation for understanding and effectively utilizing ApostropheCMS.

 Throughout these tutorials, we'll incrementally build a sample website using the Apostrophe 3 (A3) Essentials starter kit.
 This project serves as a learning tool, it is not intended as a plug-and-play template for your individual projects.